BLOG

 1. Shortcodes Ultimate:

 This is what you’d call an all-in-one shortcode plugin.
-It features a vast collection of streamlined elements to improve your page/post editor, sidebar, and widgets area.
+It features a vast collection of streamlined elements to improve your page/post editor, sidebar, and widget area.
 Shortcode Ultimate’s visual and functional elements are compatible with all kinds of themes alongside a bunch of premium add-ons if you want to upgrade.

 2. Shortcoder: